8884414650 Skip to content

 Independent Contractors and Workers’ Compensation in Arizona

 With the rise of the gig and freelance economies, more Arizonans work as independent contractors than ever before.
-Independent contractors face the same risks of work injuries and occupational illnesses that traditional employees face.
-However, Arizona workers’ compensation laws treat independent contractors differently.
+They face the same risks of work injuries and occupational illnesses that traditional employees face; however, Arizona workers’ compensation laws treat independent contractors differently for work-related injuries.

-Full or part-time employees who suffer a workplace injury or become sick on the job are typically entitled to benefits under Arizona’s workers’ compensation system.
-Not so for independent contractors.
-The law does not require employers to purchase coverage for independent contractors.
-This puts these workers in a precarious position if they’re hurt on the job.
+Full or part-time employees who suffer a workplace injury or become sick on the job are typically entitled to benefits under Arizona’s workers’ compensation system, which is a form of business insurance they purchase through an insurance company.

-However, there are cases where individuals are misclassified as independent contractors so that employers can avoid paying them for work injuries.
-If you believe that’s happened to you, get an experienced workers’ compensation lawyer at Matt Fendon Law Group on your side.
+However, there are cases in which employers can misclassify employees as independent contractors, so the employer can avoid paying insurance costs to cover their work injuries.
+If you believe that has happened to you, then it is time to contact an experienced workers’ compensation lawyer at Matt Fendon Law Group on your side.

-Our legal team includes a board-certified and nationally recognized workers’ compensation attorneys with the knowledge needed to handle the most complex job injury claims.
-Call or contact us today for a free consultation.
+Since 2008, Matt Fendon—a board-certified and nationally recognized Phoenix workers’ compensation attorney—and his team are capable of handling the most complex job injury claims.
+Call or contact us today for a free consultation if you have suffered a workplace injury as an employee or as a contractor.

 What’s the Difference Between Employees and Independent Contractors?